bonsfi/nixos-nearcore/README.md

 You'll also need the following patch, which disables neard's git versioning.
-You need this because the above nix expression does not compile within a git clone of the repo and NEAR does not yet handle this gracefully.
+You need this because the above nix expression does not compile within a git clone of the repo, instead pulling a release tarball.
+NEAR does not yet handle this gracefully (perhaps we'll PR this!).

 ```patch
 diff --git a/neard/src/main.rs b/neard/src/main.rs